akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 - Pack light: you can probably find somewhere to do laundry along the way.
 If you can afford it, ultralight gear might be nice.
 - There's always room for bikers at a campground.
 We booked Pfeiffer beforehand, but we definitely could have showed up and paid much less.
 - As you can tell, squirrels were a recurring problem during this trip.
 They are evil, and they will find a way to crawl into your bags and steal your food.
 Make sure to seal everything.
-- Get a Bl uetooth speaker and have some offline music ready!
+- Get a Bluetooth speaker and have some offline music ready!
 It really livens the mood.
 - Make sure to separate clean clothes from dirty clothes, perhaps even in separate panniers.
 Even though I put my damp swim trunks in a plastic bag, they ended up stinking up everything.
 - Although we had the tools, we had absolutely no clue how to repair a bike.
-We were just fortunate to finish the trip without any issues.
+We were just fortunate to have finished the trip without any issues.
 - As much as you prepare beforehand, you're bound to run into issues along the way.
 Be flexible, and don't panic.
 - Take lots of pictures!
 Looking back, I wish we had more.